RedSerge/CivilizationTools/README.md

 2) my own patch "Preventing mass betrayal after 1 AD" for Civ 1 [https://civilization.fandom.com/wiki/Cheating_(Civ1)]

-Placed at .\Civ2ToT\py\patch.py it replaces civ2.exe with patched version, meanwhile making a copy of the oriignal version as civ2.orig. civ2.orig file is used as a reference for further repatching.
+Placed at .\Civ2ToT\py\patch.py at launch it replaces civ2.exe with patched version, meanwhile making a copy of the oriignal version as civ2.orig. civ2.orig file is used as a reference for further repatching.